switchdoclabs/SDL_Pi_SkyWeather/README.md

 Use phpmyadmin or sql command lines to add the included SQL file to your MySQL databases.<BR>
 Note:  If the database has been updated, run the example below to update your database.
 The current contents will not be lost.

+cd SkyWeatherSQL

-example:   sudo mysql -u root -p SkyWeather< SkyWeather.sql
+sudo mysql -u root -p < WeatherPiStructure.sql

 user:  root

 password: password

 Obviously with these credentials, don't connect port 3306 to the Internet.
 Change them if you aren't sure.

+The phpmyadmin user: admin <BR>
+password:   password <BR>

 NOTE: